jean-pierreBoth/edgecluster/Results.md

 We see that:
 - the times required by this kmedoid algorithm is comparable to the kmean++ algorithm provided by Julia.
 Moreover *kmean* was marked as converged only for partion size 10.
-- The kmean cost we extrapolate from the mdeoids is within 15% for the partiton size 10, and within 25, 30% for the partitions size of 100 ans 200 but these are obtained at no cost.
+- The kmean cost we extrapolate from the medoids is within 15% for the partiton size 10, and within 25, 30% for the partitions size of 100 ans 200 but these are obtained at no cost.

 #### Another remark